DanielAron/KQuickStarter-/quickstart.md

 }
 ```

-Now, we hace the CRUD operarions that KONA has created, we now want to have a filter like in the demo
+Now, we have the CRUD operations that KONA has created, we now want to have a filter like in the demo

-The Employee has 2 atributes 'first' and 'last' and we want to search in the two of them and the search must be like the sql ‘like’.
+The Employee has 2 attributes 'first' and 'last' and we want to search in the two of them and the search must be like the sql ‘like’.
 First we open the connection with our model (employee).

 ```var model = kona.model.open(‘employee’);```